finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

-## What's New - v1.71
+## What's New - v1.72
-- Various Bug Fixes
+- Accessibility: New How-To-Play Videos
+- Bug-Fix: Cards dissappearing and duplicating in multiplayer

 ## Active Sprint
-- Accessibility: New How-To Videos
 - Game-Play: Snap to Grid in Play Area
-- Bug-Fix: Cards dissappearing and duplicating in multiplayer
 - Bug-Fix: Freeze in Multiplayer Lobby on Android client
 - Tech: Code Coverage